Morgan captains Wales as Halfpenny reaches 100 caps

 Cardiff props Domachowski and Assiratti impressed last season and were included in the World Cup training squad.

+Domachowski's great-grandfather Stefan escaped from Auschwitz and arrived in Wales at the end of the World War Two.

-Centre Llewellyn, the son of former Wales lock Gareth, has signed for Gloucester for next season and will partner George North in the midfield.
+Centre Llewellyn, the son of former Wales lock Gareth, has signed for Gloucester for next season and will partner North in the midfield.

-Plumtree, 23, linked with the Wales training squad in Switzerland just days after joining Scarlets.
-He was born in Wales and the son of former Swansea coach John.
+Plumtree, 23, linked up with the Wales training squad in Switzerland just days after joining Scarlets.
+He was born in Wales and is the son of former Swansea coach John.
 He began his career with Wellington in the NPC and played for the Blues in Super Rugby.

 Final preparations

-Wales have been on training camps to Turkey and Switzerland to prepare for the tournament
+Wales have been on training camps to Turkey and Switzerland to prepare for the World Cup.

-Gatland's side have three World Cup warm-up matches before the tournament, with a return visit to Twickenham on 12 August.
+After the weekend's England game, Gatland's side face a return visit to Twickenham on 12 August.

-Wales complete their preparations against world champions South Africa on 19 August before Warren Gatland is scheduled to name his final 33-man squad the following week.
+Wales complete their preparations against world champions South Africa on 19 August before Gatland is scheduled to name his final 33-man squad the following week.

 Wales open their pool campaign against Fiji in Bordeaux on 10 September before further group games against Portugal, Australia and Georgia.